REGEN: Real-Time Photorealism Enhancement in Games via a Dual-Stage Generative Network Framework: Methodology

 \subsection{Robust Unpaired Image-to-Image Translation Network}

 Having access to the appropriate in-game and real-world datasets enables the training of a robust unpaired Im2Im translation method to produce a photorealism-enhanced version of the game dataset.
 In this work, we utilize the Enhancing Photorealism Enhancement (EPE) framework proposed by Richter et al. \cite{Richter_2021}, which to date has illustrated SotA performance in enhancing the photorealism of computer-graphics-based applications and is the only method that was presented as an approach specifically designed for photorealism enhancement in games.
-In detail, the approach employs a patch-matching approach prior to training to match patches between the source (game) and the target (real-world) domain that depict similar objects.
+In detail, EPE is a generative adversarial network that consists of a generator that enhances the photorealism of synthetic images and a discriminator that tries to classify whether a frame originates from the generator or the real-world dataset.
+Since the model is trained in an adversarial manner and the discriminator may learn to distinguish the images by distribution differences between the synthetic and the real images, the method employs a patch-matching approach prior to training to match patches between the source (game) and the target (real-world) domain that depict similar objects.
 This is performed by extracting features from these patches through a VGG-16 architecture and executing a similarity search by utilizing the Facebook AI Similarity Search (FAISS) library \cite{faiss}.
-Additionally, the method employs the G-Buffers generated by the game engine and processes them through a G-Buffer encoder, which consists of multiple streams for each semantic class of the game as defined by the stencil.
-This enables the network to treat individual virtual objects differently and utilize only the G-Buffers that are informative for each semantic class.
+Additionally, the generator employs the G-Buffers generated by the game engine and processes them through a G-Buffer encoder, which consists of multiple streams for each semantic class of the game as defined by the stencil.
+This enables the generator to treat individual virtual objects differently and utilize only the G-Buffers that are informative for each semantic class.
 For instance, the sky in a virtual environment does not contain information about the material properties, and thus, the respective G-Buffers (e.g., metallic, base color, and roughness) always contain black pixels in that region.
-Finally, the approach employs a robust semantic segmentation network, MSEG \cite{mseg}, that was trained on seven different semantic segmentation datasets (including Cityscapes) with a unified semantic taxonomy of 194 classes.
-This enables the guidance of the network, and particularly the discriminator, which tries to classify whether a generated sample is real or fake without requiring annotations for the real-world dataset that are also fully compatible with the ones generated by the stencil of the game engine.
+Moreover, considering that most of the G-Buffers are independent of the appearance and the events that occur in the rendered scene (e.g., the base color of an object remains the same despite the view or the illumination changes), they enable the generator to produce temporally consistent results.
+As a result, EPE has been successfully employed on a synthetic dataset designed for video classification (crowd abnormal behavior detection) \cite{pscsi}, leading to an increase in the classification performance on cross-dataset evaluation on real-world data.
+Specifically, in the domain of crowd abnormal behavior, temporal inconsistencies would result in false positives of crowd behavior anomalies, leading to a negative impact on the accuracy.